Common construction procurement sequence

 - Create a new commercial round only when the commercial basis changes.

-- Create a new technical round only when technical criteria or scoring evidence changes.
+- Create a new technical round only when criteria or scoring evidence changes.

 - Decide what should rerun and what should carry forward inside the affected workflow.